ClarkMcGrew/root-simple-mcmc/README.md

 MakeCovariance.C -- Read a root tree containing an MCMC chain (for example, one produced by SimpleMCMC.C), and produce a covariance matrix for the posterior.
 The results are saved in histograms.

+CholeskyChain.C -- Get the mean and covariance (as produced by MakeCovariance.C) from a pair of histograms, and then produce a "chain" using Cholesky Decomposition.